Education: Teacher Licensure

 EDUC 215 Teaching as a Profession1 Credit

 Overview of the teacher education program and profession.
 Introduction to schools, curriculum and instruction, accountability, learning environments, developing professionalism, and theoretical and philosophical foundations of education.
 Course time will include school and educational services visitations.
-This is an on-campus course that is web-enhanced, meaning we meet face-to-face each week AND we have a web-based course site (D2L) to support the classroom environment.
-Please note: Students must earn a grade of A or B in this class if they desire to be admitted to the Teacher Education program.
+Includes a minimum of 12 hours of field experience.

 Prerequisites: EDUC 115.